 HALLE LOFTIN, ADMINISTRATIVE ASSISTANT

-MARION COUNTY ROAD FOREMAN-NORTH
+MARION COUNTY QUARRY FOREMAN

-BOBBY HOLT, MARION COUNTY ROAD FOREMAN-SOUTH
+BOBBY HOLT, MARION COUNTY ROAD FOREMAN

 The Road Department works 4-10 hour days, Monday through Thursday from 7:00AM-5:30PM.